OfficeDev/office-js-docs-pr/docs/develop/development-kit-overview.md

 # Create Office Add-in projects using Office Add-ins Development Kit for Visual Studio Code (preview)

-The Office Add-ins Development Kit helps developers set up the environment, create and build Office JS add-ins with a streamlined developer experience in Visual Studio Code.
+The Office Add-ins Development Kit helps developers set up their environment, create Office Add-ins, and debug their code with a streamlined developer experience.

-- Add-ins created with Office Add-ins Development Kit use the [XML-formatted add-in only manifest](xml-manifest-overview.md).
+> ![IMPORTANT]
-- Only Excel, PowerPoint and Word add-ins can be created at this time.
-We're working hard to enable support for add-ins to other Office applications and platforms.
+> The Office Add-ins Development Kit extension is currently in preview.
+It only supports creating add-ins that use the [add-in only manifest](xml-manifest-overview.md).
+It also only creates Excel, PowerPoint, and Word add-ins at this time.
+Support for Outlook is under development, as are additional samples and other improvements.
+We welcome any feedback you have on the tool.
+Issues and features requests should be submitted through [GitHub issues on the extension's repo](https://aka.ms/officedevkitnewissue).

 ## Prerequisites